|

 It started on the balcony, where two chairs had been turned over,

-continued in the bathing room, where clothes had been torn and
+and continued in the bathing room, where clothes had been torn

-nightstand and parts of the bed had collapsed.
+the nightstand and parts of the bed had collapsed.

 Eowyn smiled sleepily, curled against him like a little kitten.

-He kissed her forehead.
+Legolas kissed her forehead.

 "We must get washed and dressed melmenya," he said.

-and ask him to have some food sent up to you?"
+indisposed, and ask him to have some food sent up to you?"

 "Mmmmm," she replied.